dask/dask/docs/source/order.rst

 You can use :func:`dask.visualize` with ``color="order"`` to visualize a task graph with the static ordering included as node labels.
-As usual with ``dask.visualize``, you may need to trim down the problem to a smaller size.
+As usual with ``dask.visualize``, you may need to trim down the problem to a smaller size, so we'll slice off a subset of the data.
+Make sure to include ``optimize_graph=True`` to get a true representation of what order the tasks will be executed in.

 .. code-block:: python